The Master of Business Analytics Online

 Tuition and Financial Aid

-The online master’s in business analytics program can be completed in 12 to 18 months.
+The online master’s in business analytics program can be completed in as few as 18 months.
 The curriculum explores every step of the data analysis and insight generation process, from collecting, cleaning and analyzing data to communicating and getting buy-in on data-based business decisions in your organization.

 The core curriculum comprises intensive analytics courses that teach the mathematical and programming skills you need to adapt to any analytics software.
 Other courses provide training in business intelligence, business problem definition and communication of analysis results.
 The program culminates with a capstone project in which you will consult with real business leaders to analyze their data and recommend a solution to a business problem they are facing.